mrhuangyong/chatwiki/README_en.md

 We welcome you to contact us for assistance or to provide suggestions to help us improve ChatWiki.
 You can reach us through the following methods:

-- **WeChat:** Scan the QR code below to add us as a friend on WeChat, and we will invite you to join the ChatWiki discussion group.
+- **WeChat:** Join the ChatWiki Technical Exchange Group by Scanning the WeChat QR Code

   <img src="./imgs/contact-us.png" alt="">